jleinen1/desn368-code-and-design-workspace-f25/README.md

 ## Week 1 - Introduction to the Internet and the Web

 **Topics Covered:**
+- What is the Internet vs. the World Wide Web
+- How browsers work
+- Understanding IP addresses, DNS, and URLs
+- History of the web

 **Key Takeaways:**
 I found it interesting to learn about the history of the Web.
 I also liked using the Wayback Machine to view an old version of Pinterest and compare it to a new one.
 Another thing that stood out to me was learning about IP addresses, and how they basically reveal your location.